yurishkuro/opentracing-tutorial/python/lesson01/README.md

 ```

 If we run this program, we will see no difference, and no traces in the tracing UI.
-That's because the variable `opentracing.tracer` points to a no-op tracer by default.
+That's because the variable `opentracing.tracer` points to is a no-op tracer by default.

 ### Initialize a real tracer